Find Assisted Living in Your Area

-The transition from home to either an assisted living facility or a skilled nursing facility is difficult.
-Don’t be surprised if your loved one is agitated, confused and persistent about wanting to return home.
+The transition from home to residential care can be difficult.
+Don’t be surprised if your loved one is agitated, confused, and persistent about wanting to return home.
 This is common, and will most likely subside as they become acclimated to their new surroundings.
 Speak with the nurse or administrator about visitation guidelines or suggestions during the first few days.
-You may find that some facilities will ask that you not visit until the resident has had the opportunity to adjust to his/her new surroundings.
+You may find that some communities will ask that you not visit until the resident has had the opportunity to adjust to their new surroundings.

 Most memory care centers will focus not only on the well-being of the resident, but also that of the family.
 Be sure to ask if there is a support group hosted at the community, or an outside group to which they can refer you.
 Such groups can help ease the emotional charge that may accompany this transition.
 If you have questions about the resources available in your area, contact the Alzheimer’s Association.

 Memory care facilities provide personal care services, assistance with the activities of daily living, emergency monitoring, and more.
 Most memory care facilities provide cognitively stimulating activities for residents and easy access to skilled nurses and physicians who develop care plans and monitor residents’ health and progression.

 What does Medicare cover for Alzheimer’s care?

 Medicare does not cover residential memory care.
 Medicare does cover some beneficial and applicable services for those with Alzheimer’s and dementia, including short-term stays in nursing homes and a limited number of hours of in-home health care per week.
 Additionally, Medicare Supplement plans may provide additional coverage of Alzheimer’s care and services.